 Flying is one thing I’ve been avoiding during this whole pandemic business, but once I got out and did it, I was impressed by how well everything was handled.
 It was actually EASIER flying now due to a few COVID-required tweaks in the way things are done.
 The only downside is wearing that darn mask the whole time, but that’s something we all just have to get used to for a while.
+I flew a commercial airline, but if you can afford it and want to avoid all this COVID business, you could always use a site like Jettly and book a private jet.
+But since I can’t do that (darn!), here’s my experience flying coach on Delta.

 The blog has been a bit quiet over the past week, since I’ve been out of town visiting my grandmother.
 She was in the hospital for a month after her intestines collapsed, followed by two bouts of pneumonia and a stint in the ICU.
 Due to COVID regulations, visiting at the hospital was limited, so as soon as she was released, I hopped on a plane and flew to Alabama.